×

 When we asked people what advice they would give someone preparing to move to La barra, they said:

 "Before moving to La Barra, Uruguay, expats should know that the official language is Spanish, so it would be beneficial to learn the language or at least basic phrases.
 The cost of living can be high, especially during the peak tourist season, as La Barra is a popular tourist destination.
 The local currency is the Uruguayan Peso, and while credit cards are widely accepted, it's always good to have some cash on hand.
 The healthcare system in Uruguay is of a high standard, with both public and private options available.
 Expats should also be aware that the pace of life in Uruguay is generally slower than in many Western countries, and this is particularly true in La Barra.
 The town is small and has a laid-back, beach town vibe.
 Uruguay has a temperate climate, but La Barra can get quite hot in the summer months (December to March).
 The local cuisine is heavily meat-based, with beef being a staple in many dishes.
 Uruguay is known for being one of the safest countries in Latin America, but like anywhere, it's important to take standard precautions to protect your personal safety and belongings.
-Finally, expats should know that Uruguay has strict laws regarding the purchase and sale of property by foreigners, so it's important to consult with a local real estate expert or lawyer before making any property investments," remarked one expat who made the move to La barra.
+Finally, expats should know that Uruguay has strict laws regarding the purchase and sale of property by foreigners, so it's important to consult with a local real estate expert or lawyer before making any property investments," remarked one expat living in La barra, Uruguay.

 How do I find a place to live in La barra?